ibm-cloud-docs/containers/cs_uc_retail.md

 **Step 2: Analyze inventory and trends**
 * {{site.data.keyword.messagehub_full}} acts as the just-in-time events platform to bring in the rapidly changing information from inventory systems to IBM Streaming Analytics.
-* Social media analysis with Watson Discovery and inventory systems data is integrated with IBM Streaming Analytics to deliver merchandising and marketing advice.
+* Social media analysis with {{site.data.keyword.watson}} Discovery and inventory systems data is integrated with IBM Streaming Analytics to deliver merchandising and marketing advice.

 **Step 3: Deliver promotions with mobile loyalty app**
 * Jump-start development of mobile app with the IBM Mobile Starter Kit and other IBM Mobile services, such as {{site.data.keyword.appid_full_notm}}.